Herdubreid/Celin.AIS/README.md

 ## Usage

-1. Initialise a new `Celin.AIS.Celin.Server` instance with the AIS Url (note the trailing '/').
+1. Initialise a new `Celin.AIS.Server` instance with the AIS Url (note the trailing '/').
 2. Populate the `AuthRequest` member of the instance.
 3. Call the `Authenticate` method.